Joeboy77/portfolio/README.md

 Once the server is running, you can view your portfolio and make modifications as needed.
 The project is structured to allow easy updates to content and styling.

-### Live Demo

-You can view the live version of the website deployed on Vercel at [https://portfolio-seven-ecru-60.vercel.app/](https://portfolio-seven-ecru-60.vercel.app/).

 ## Sections